kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Consider an admission rule that disallows requests based on a blocklist.

-While it is possible to inline a blocklist directly into a CEL expression as a data literal (`!(object.metadata.name in ['blocked1', 'blocked2'])`), there are a couple problems:
+While it is possible to inline a blocklist directly into a CEL expression as a data literal (`!(object.metadata.name in ['blocked1', 'blocked2'])`), this quickly becomes problematic:

 - Long blocklists become unwieldy quickly in CEL expressions
-- Having something like a different blocklist for each namespace gets really messy
+- A blocklist per scope (e.g. namespace) is inconvenient express and maintain

 The need to configure admission rules is common enough (see below use cases) that we propose configuration be a 1st class concept in the API.